 It has a joint agreement with oil major Exxon to work on carbon reduction technologies including carbon capture, to enhance Exxon‘s climate change efforts.

-The company is well-positioned to meet some of the opportunities coming with the acceleration of global energy transition, however, it still needs to catch up with competitors Plug Power and Ballard Power Systems that have even better revenue and growth projections.
+The company is still well-positioned to meet some of the opportunities coming with the acceleration of global energy transition, however, it still needs to catch up with competitors Plug Power and Ballard Power Systems which have much better revenue and growth projections.